header logo

 With his talent, Barry Bonds will easily win for the team

-Although he’s never admitted to using PEDs, his association with the BALCO scandal and a sudden increase in power towards the end of his career led many to believe that his success was partly due to their use.
-Critics argue that his impressive statistics were a result of PED use rather than his natural abilities.
-His personality and off-field behavior have diminished his legacy as a player.
+Although he's never admitted to using PEDs, his association with the BALCO scandal and a sudden increase in power towards the end of his career led many to believe that his success was partly due to performance-enhancing drugs.
+Critics argue that his impressive statistics stemmed from PED use rather than his natural abilities.
+His personality and off-field behavior have tarnished his legacy as a player.

-6. Gary Sánchez – Most overrated MLB players
+6. Gary Sánchez - Among the most overrated MLB players

-Gary Sanchez possesses what scouts call a “loud tool.”
-Not only does he have tremendous power, but he’s also a skilled catcher with a keen eye.
-After hitting 53 home runs in his first 175 games, the sky seemed to be the limit for Sanchez.
+Gary Sánchez possesses what scouts refer to as an elite offensive tool.
+Not only does he have tremendous power, but he also demonstrates strong catching skills and a keen eye at the plate.
+After hitting 53 home runs in his first 175 games, Sánchez appeared destined for stardom.

 There are almost no batting limits for Gary Sánchez